-This information needs to be in accordance with the approved form of evidence, being either:
+This information needs to be in accordance with the approved form of evidence.
+Generally, this will be either:

-- Immunisation history statement; or - a COVID-19 digital certificate.
+- immunisation history statement; or - COVID-19 digital certificate.

 4. What requirements are placed on the employer

 Directions generally impose an obligation on an employer and the owner/occupier/person in charge of the relevant facility to take all reasonable and lawful steps to collect and maintain a record of the vaccination status of relevant workers.